Thomas Williams (Union general): Civil War and death

 Shortly after the Civil War began, Williams was promoted to major in the 5th U. S. Artillery on May 14, 1861.
 On September 28, 1861, President Abraham Lincoln promoted Williams to Brigadier General of U. S. Volunteers, to rank from that date and on February 3, 1862, the U.S. Senate confirmed his nomination.
 He was posted to the command of a brigade on the Potomac River, and was later posted to Fort Hatteras, North Carolina.
 He then was assigned to Maj.
 Gen. Benjamin Butler's command in the land operations against New Orleans, Louisiana.
 Williams and his brigade were assigned the task of occupying Baton Rouge.
 On May 29, General Williams arrived in the city with six regiments of infantry, two artillery batteries, and a troop of cavalry.

 During the early summer, Williams' 3,000-man infantry brigade began work on what later became known as Grant's Canal, cutting a new channel across the base of De Soto Point on the west side of the Mississippi River across from Vicksburg, Mississippi.
 The purpose of the canal was to develop a channel for navigation that would enable gunboats and transports to bypass the Confederate batteries at Vicksburg.

 In August 1862, Confederate forces under the command of General John C. Breckinridge attacked the Union defenses of Baton Rouge in an effort to retake the state's capital.
 In the resulting engagement, the Battle of Baton Rouge, Williams was killed by a gunshot wound to his chest on August 5, 1862, while leading what proved to be the successful defense of the city.
 It was rumored that it was friendly fire.

 Williams's body was aboard the transport steamer Whiteman or Lewis Whitman (sources differ) along with other dead and wounded from the Battle of Baton Rouge when the steamer sank in the Mississippi River near Donaldsonville, Louisiana, with the loss of all hands after colliding with the United States Navy sloop-of-war USS Oneida on August 7, 1862.
-Williams's body was recovered, and he was buried in the family plot in Elmwood Cemetery in Detroit, Michigan.

-A bronze memorial plaque was dedicated to Williams on 12 Aug 1907 at Fort Mackinac, with the dedication led by the Bishop of Michigan, Charles David Williams.
+A bronze memorial plaque was dedicated to Williams on August 12, 1907, at Fort Mackinac, with the dedication led by the Bishop of Michigan, Charles David Williams.
 The plaque, located at the top of the ramp near the entrance by the South Sally Port, reads: “In Memory of General Thomas Williams, Commandant of Fort Mackinac, 1852-1856, Killed in Battle, August 5, 1862.”